onshape-public/onshape-ts-client/README.md

 Git, Nodejs and Npm should be installed. **credentials.json** should be populated

 #### Building
-Clone this github repo locally and run the below command to install all the dependencies and do a build
+Clone this github repo locally and run the below command to install all the dependencies and do a build first

     $ npm run build

 ----------------------------------------------------------------------------------------------------
+# Examples section

+Listed are the various workflows samples included in this repo.
+All examples make **Onshape API** calls and need a valid **credentials.json**.
+Please refer to **Storing credentials** section down below.

-#### Folder processor example
+## Folder processor example
-First ensure you have valid **credentials.json** and run it like below

     $ npm run processfolder  --folder=aa8e16d5387740ee4bacad61

 This application will process a folder recursively and generate of report of all documents residing in it.